 By ITV News Senior Producer Roohi Hasan

-Thirty black, Asian and minority ethnic medical organisations representing tens of thousands of doctors and nurses, including the chair of the British Medical Association (BMA) have written a letter to Health Secretary Matt Hancock and Equalities Minister Kemi Badenoch,
+Thirty black, Asian and minority ethnic medical organisations representing tens of thousands of doctors and nurses, including the chair of the British Medical Association (BMA) have written a letter to Health Secretary Matt Hancock and Equalities Minister Kemi Badenoch, to express their upset at the review released by the government this week.

 The letter is also for the attention of the Prime Minister and Public Health England too